arve0/master/thesis_web.md

 # Discussion
-The glass slides in this discussion holds 14 columns of specimen spots, which is 60 non-overlapping images with a 25x objective.
-This means that an operator of the microscope must keep track of the current stage position in the array with limited field of view.

-Automated scanning is a low hanging fruit because we have the conditions:

-- Specimen spots in TMA are relatively easy to discriminate to background.
-- Tissue is somewhat aranged.
-- Tools in microscope software exists for controlling a scan.
+To evaluate the methods described in the previous chapter, this chapter will take up aspects that that lead to the developed methods.
+Where applicable, pros and cons will be listed and possible alternatives discussed.

+The topics discussed are similar to the steps in the method:

+- Scanning
+- Uneven illumination
+- Rotation
+- Stitching
+- Segmentation
+- Communicating with microscope

 ## Scanning
-To illustrate the pros of using the method described in this thesis, lets compare it to the manual approach.
+To illustrate the pros of automated scanning, lets compare it to the manual approach.
 By using LAS matrix screener, the procedure is fairly structured.
 The manual labor in the scanning would roughly consist of:

 1. Count number of rows and columns.
 2. Align TMA in microscope.